OXID-eSales/oxideshop_demodata_ce/README.rst

 Community edition demo data
 ===========================

-This branch is compatible with OXID eShop compilation master
+This branch is compatible with OXID eShop compilation 7

 Bugs and Issues
 ---------------